odoo/odoo/doc/workflows.rst

 Triggers
 ''''''''

-When an activity is completed, the workflow engine will try to get across transitions departing from the completed activity, towards the next activities.
-To get across a transition, its associated condition should evaluate to True.
-If the condition evaluates to False, the transition is not taken (and thus the activity it leads to will not be processed).
+With conditions that evaluate to false, transitions are not taken (and thus the activity it leads to will not be processed).
 Still, the workflow instance can get new chances to progress across that transition by providing so-called triggers.
-The idea is that when the condition fails, triggers (actually just model name/record IDs pairs) are recorded in database.
+The idea is that when the condition fails, triggers are recorded in database.
 Later, it is possible to wake-up specifically the workflow instances that installed those triggers, offering them a new chance to evaluation their transition conditions.
 This mechnism makes it cheaper to wake-up workflow instances by targetting just a few of them (those that have installed the triggers) instead of all of them.

-On each transition, in addition to a condition, records can be defined as a trigger.
-The records will be defined as triggers as the transition is tried withing a workflow, after the condition has failed.
-The actual records are stored as model name and record ids.
-The model name is defined by the trigger_model attribute of the transition while the record IDs are retrived by evaluating the trigger_expression (also defined on the transition).

-- I think the triggers are never deleted from the database.
-They are: they are 'on delete cascade' on both the workflow instance and the workitem.
+Triggers are recorded in database as record IDs (together with the model name) and refer to the workflow instance waiting for them.
+The transition definition can thus provide a Python expression (using the ``trigger_model`` attribute) that when evaluated will return the record IDs.
+Unlike the other expressions defined on the workflow, this one is evaluated with respect to a model that can be chosen on a per-transition basis with the ``trigger_expression`` attribute.

-- Are those triggers re-installed whenever the transition is tried ?
-Nope.
+.. note:: Note that triggers are not re-installed whenever the transition is
+    re-tried.